carmenbianca/report-liferay/plan.md

 The manual work is a problem because:

-- Manual verification of licensing takes up a lot of (expensive) time by legal experts.
+- manual verification of licensing takes up a lot of (expensive) time by legal experts;
-- When a problem is identified, the feedback loop between Legal and Engineering is inefficient, and creates a bottleneck.
+- when a problem is identified, the feedback loop between Legal and Engineering is inefficient, and creates a bottleneck.

 ### Where